operator-playground-io/kong-operator-tile/tutorials/cleanup.md

 ---
-title: Jaeger Operator cleanup Tutorial
+title: Kong Operator cleanup Tutorial
 description: This tutorial explains how to cleanup Operator
 ---